 The many legal procedures associated with modern criminal trials have developed over centuries.
 States and the federal government follow a largely uniform set of procedures.
+(For more on these procedures, see Criminal Trials.)
 Assuming that the criminal trial is carried out to completion, those procedures are as follows:

 Judge or Jury Trial.
 The defense often has the right to decide whether a case will be tried to a judge or jury, but in some jurisdictions both the prosecution and the defense have the right to demand a jury trial.
 Juries consist of 12 persons in serious felony cases, but some states allow for as few as six person juries in less serious misdemeanor cases.